-Group homes shall be permitted in accordance with the table of permitted uses in Section 50 and the following standards:
+Group homes shall comply with the following standards:

-- 1. Group homes shall be limited to six (6) Disabled Persons living together as a self-supporting and self-sufficient household unit. - 2.
-No group homes shall be occupied or operated without zoning approval. - Group homes that are exempt from licensure pursuant to NCGS § 122C-22 must recertify their exemption status annually; and - b.
-Group homes for special needs persons must recertify qualification of all residents as special needs persons annually. - 3.
-Parking shall be provided in accordance with Article VIII: Off-Street Parking and Loading. - 4.
-Group homes shall not be located closer than 2000 feet to any other existing group home, measured by a straight line from the nearest property lines, irrespective of municipal boundaries. - 5.
-With respect to the distance between the proposed use and the existing, permitted uses described in subsection 4 above, the distance shall be reduced by the right-of-way of a major thoroughfare exceeding one hundred (100) feet, major topographical features such as a major watercourse, or by major nonresidential or public uses such as a park, school, or religious institution. - 6.
-Special Exceptions - a.
-Applicability.
-The Board of Adjustment is authorized to grant special exceptions for the special circumstances set forth in this section to allow for a reasonable accommodation under the Federal Fair Housing Act. - b.
-Application.
-An application for a special exception under this section shall be submitted to the Board of Adjustment by filing a copy of the application with the Planning Director or their designee.
-No filing fee shall be required for such application. - c.
-Approval process.
-The procedures set forth in Section 121-3 for variances and appeals shall apply to Staff Review and Report, Public Hearing Notice and Action of the Board of Adjustment. - d.
-Approval criteria.
-The Board of Adjustment shall grant a special exception to any provision of this ordinance as a reasonable accommodation under the Federal Fair Housing Act if the Board finds by the greater weight of the evidence that the proposed special exception is: - i.
-"Reasonable."
-An accommodation will be determined to be reasonable if it would not undermine the legitimate purposes and effects of existing zoning regulations, and if it will not impose significant financial and administrative burdens upon the County and/or constitute a substantial or fundamental alteration of the County's ordinance provisions; and - ii.
-"Necessary."
-An accommodation will be determined to be necessary if it would provide direct or meaningful therapeutic amelioration of the effects of the particular disability or handicap), and would afford handicapped or disabled person's equal opportunity to enjoy and use housing in residential districts in the County.
+- a.
+Group homes shall be limited to six disabled persons living together as a self-supporting and self-sufficient household unit. - b.
+No group home shall be occupied or operated without zoning approval. - 1.
+Group homes that are exempt from licensure pursuant to NCGS §122C-22 must recertify their exemption status annually; and - 2.
+Group homes for special needs persons must recertify qualification of all residents as special needs persons annually. - c.
+Parking shall be provided in accordance with Section 5.1: Parking and Loading. - d.
+Group homes shall not be located closer than 2,000 feet to any other existing group home, measured by a straight line from the nearest property lines, irrespective of jurisdictional boundaries.
+The distance shall be reduced by the right-of-way of a major thoroughfare exceeding 100 feet, major topographical features such as a major watercourse, or by major nonresidential or public uses such as a park, school, or religious institution. - e.
+Reasonable accommodations shall be provided in accordance with Section 10.3.13, Reasonable Accommodation.

-The Zoning Board of Adjustment is authorized to grant special exception requests after a public hearing and finding that the request is "reasonable" and "necessary" as described further later in this document under Board of Adjustment Power and Duty.
+The Zoning Board of Adjustment is authorized to grant requests for reasonable accommodation after a public hearing and finding that the request meets the criteria below, particularly if it is found to be both "reasonable" and "necessary:"